aws-samples/emr-on-eks-for-transient-emr-clusters/README.md

 ### Step 9: Submit a spark Job

-While submitting an EMR job, EMR on EKS will convert those to EKS specific component like Jobs and Pods.
-A single EMR job submission translates to 3 EKS components under the hood.
+While submitting an EMR Saprk job, EMR on EKS will convert those to EKS specific component like Jobs and Pods.
+An EMR job translates to 3 EKS components under the hood.
-•	A controller job which creates a controller pod.
-(Same as spark job)
+- A controller job which creates a job runner pod - Equivalent to spark job
-•	A driver pod.
-(Same as spark driver)
+- A driver pod - Equivalent to spark driver
-•	And a set of executor pods.
-(Same as spark executor)
+- And a set of executor pods - Equivalent to spark executors

 In the following example we are submitting a sample spark job to virtual cluster “monthly-batch-emr-cluster”.